swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Hopefully this gives fans of JS MVC some food for thought.
-I've shown that a compile to JavaScript language that uses slower data structures ends up globally faster than most of the competition for rich user interfaces.
+I've shown that a compile to JavaScript language that uses slower data structures ends up faster than a reasonably fast competitor for rich user interfaces.
 To top it off the Om TodoMVC with same bells and whistles as everyone else weighs in at ~260 lines of code including all the templates and the minified code is 63K gzipped (this total